viboverse/functional-programming-jamk/materials/25-phoenix-app.md

     <script src="https://code.jquery.com/jquery-3.2.1.slim.min.js"></script>
     <script src="https://cdnjs.cloudflare.com/ajax/libs/flipclock/0.7.8/flipclock.min.js"></script>

-We also need to edit the index page template to apply the countdown clock to the page.
+We also need to edit the home page template to apply the countdown clock to the page.
 Replace the contents of the **lib/holiday_web/controllers/page_html/home.html.heex** with:

     <%= for event <- @events do %>
     <div class="jumbotron">